-The fourth reasoning stage, Hypothesis Generation, identifies the learning goals related to the reasoning failures selected in the blame assignment stage.
+The fourth reasoning stage, hypothesis generation, identifies the learning goals related to the reasoning failures selected in the blame assignment stage.
 Each failure may be associated with more than one learning goal.
 For instance, there are multiple ways of solving overestimated weights.
-For each learning goal, a set of plausible local retrieval/adaptation changes in the active policies is generated, using a predefined taxonomy.
+For each learning goal, a set of plausible local retrieval/ adaptation changes in the active policies is generated, using a predefined taxonomy.

-Table 1 shows some of the types of hypotheses generated to explain failures in retrieval and adaptation stages.
+Table 11.1 shows some of the types of hypotheses generated to explain failures in the retrieval and adaptation stages.
 The changes must be local because their applicability is constrained to the neighborhood of the current problem.
-For instance, when a refinement goal is selected for the adaptation knowledge, an adaptation is selected from a pre-defined collection of tuning actions depending on the nature of the adaptation.
-Specifically, when adaptations are related to numerical features the tuning actions are types of numerical interpolations.
-The two main changes in numerical features are related to the shape and slope of the interpolation curve.
+For instance, when a refinement goal is selected for the adaptation knowledge, an adaptation adjustment is selected from a predefined collection of tuning actions depending on the nature of the original adaptation.
+Specifically, when adaptations are related to numerical features the tuning actions determine different types of numerical interpolations.
+The two main types of changes in numeric features affect the shape and slope of the interpolation curve.

 Failure Learning Goal

-Missing Index Create Index
+Missing index Create index

-Broad Index Refine Index
+Broad index Refine index

-Underestimated Weight Adjust Weighting
+Underestimated weight Adjust weighting

-Inappropriate interpolation Change shape
+Inappropriate interpolation Change shape Increase slope

-Increase slope
+Table 11.1

-Table 1: Examples of types of hypotheses used by the Introspective Reasoner.
+Examples of types of hypotheses used by the introspective reasoner